sidtalia/Self-driving-car/README_STM32.md

 This project is supposed to act as a lower level controller for higher level agents.
 The car can be given a point (X,Y,theta) relative to it's current location.
 The car can also reactively avoid obstacles if ultrasonic sensors are present in the build (this will be replaced by lidars in the future).
 Ideally, the higher level agent should give waypoints that do not force the car to go through an obstacle (that's kind of the point of having a higher level agent).
 The lower level controller takes care of figuring out the throttle and steering control for getting to a particular point.

 ### Odometry and localization
 The localization is supposed to happen in open outdoor environments using a filtered GPS data.
 I make the assumption that there is no exploitable feature in the environment.
 This is mostly because a system dependent on discernable features in the environment would not work as well in environments where there are none.
 The user can always add their own way of localization and simply send the location data to the low level controller (the support for this will be incorporated soon).
-Most projects like these should be tested in wide open spaces for the sake of safety and so GPS based localization made the most sense as being the most "generic" way of localization.
+Most projects like these should be tested in wide open spaces for the sake of safety and so GPS based localization made the most sense as it is the most "generic" way of localization.

 ![image](https://user-images.githubusercontent.com/24889667/64061985-13280680-cbff-11e9-98cb-fa1b4d33b29a.png)